 TRAFFIC has also provided input into CITES and other fora on the trade in Bigleaf Mahogany (PDF, 700 KB).

-Several TRAFFIC reports have investigated the trade into various Asian timber species exploited by logging interests—both legally and illegally.
+The timber trade is highly significant in Asia and several TRAFFIC reports have investigated the trade—both legal and illegal—into various Asian timber species exploited by logging interests.

-In Europe, TRAFFIC has worked mainly with authorities in the European Union, an important destination and transit market for timber shipments from all over the world, particularly with trying to ensure legislation is implemented that will help ensure timber imports into the region are from legally sourced supplies and in compliance with CITES regulations.
+In Europe, TRAFFIC has worked mainly with authorities in the European Union, an important destination and transit market for timber shipments from all over the world, particularly with trying to ensure legislation is implemented so that timber imports into the region are from legally sourced supplies and in compliance with CITES regulations.

 Across the regions in Cameroon, Central African Republic, Democratic Republic of Congo, Republic of Congo, Malaysia, Viet Nam and China, TRAFFIC has also developed, through multi-stakeholder consultation and analysis of the regulatory frameworks, a common framework for assessing legality of forestry operations, timber processing and trade – Principles, Criteria and Indicators.